nickydraz/Mobile_App_Project_4/README.md

   - Stage continues until the player dies (gets hit by the enemy)
   - Score continually increases until the player dies
   - Enemies move towards the player
+- Track the High Scores
+  - Store local high scores in an SQLite table